30 Foods That Uncover Your Abs for Under $1

 A study published in the journal JAMA Internal Medicine found a link between the consumption of peanuts and a decreased risk for heart disease.
 Resist buying reduced-fat versions!
 The healthy polyunsaturated and monounsaturated fats found in peanuts are what provide those heart-healthy benefits.
 Due to its caloric density, peanuts and peanut butter should be consumed in small portions, but that modest two-tablespoon serving offers eight grams of protein on average.

-Eat This, Not That! tip: Don’t sweat super-expensive almond and nut butters, if you can’t afford them.
-A simple serving of Smucker’s Creamy Natural Peanut Butter will get the job done.
-Although if you want to spluge, go for one of these 16 Best Nut Butters for Weight Loss!
+Eat This, Not That!
+Tip: Don't sweat super-expensive almond and nut butters, if you can't afford them.
+A simple serving of Smucker's Creamy Natural Peanut Butter will get the job done.

 A bloated belly can make even the most toned stomach look a bit paunchy.
 Fight back against the gas and water retention with bananas.
 One study found that women who ate a banana twice daily as a pre-meal snack for 60 days reduced their belly-bloat by 50 percent!
 Not only does the fruit increase bloat-fighting bacteria in the stomach, it's also a good source of potassium, which can help diminish water retention.
 Once you've kicked the bloat to the curb, you can hit the beach with confidence and show off that hard-earned body!